JohnRicMerque/js-game-dev-practice/parallax-backgrounds/README.md

-# Learning Sprite Animation
+# Learning Parallax Backgrounds
 The project of the second video tutorial of JavaScript Game Development Masterclass 2022 by Franks Laboratory.
 An endlessly scrolling background with different speeds based on a game speed toggle you can dynamically change in JavaScript.
+I followed this for educational purposes only.

 ## Preview
 <img src="./images/parallaxbackgroundpreview.gif"/>